Eosn/maths/README.md

 # maths
-Mathematics related codes that can be useful.
+Mathematics related codes that can be useful (and I've been reusing far too many times).